Take Before Photos to Track Your Fitness Journey

 • Stand in a neutral, relaxed position with good posture.

-• Alternative Method: Prop your phone up and take a 'before' video of yourself, moving through different angles.
+• Can’t get photos right?
+No problem, just prop your phone up and take a 'before' video of yourself, moving through different angles.
 This way, the images don’t stay in your camera roll as a constant reminder.
 This can be beneficial for mental health and body image concerns.
 Later, you can screenshot the frames to get comparison photos when you're ready to compare

 4. Keep Your Background Consistent

-• Take your fitness photos in the same place each time to ensure the best comparison.
+• If you can, take your fitness photos in the same place each time to ensure the best comparison.

 • A plain wall or minimal background distractions work best.